juliala2504/juliala2504.github.io/index.md

 ---

 ## 🌱 Interests
-The climate and biodiversity crisis • (Thru-)hiking • Running • Climbing •
+The climate and biodiversity crisis • (Thru-)hiking • Yoga • Running • Climbing •
 Spending time outdoors, especially in the mountains • Foodsaving & -sharing

 ---